zwallace425/SARS-CoV-2_Pipeline/README.md

 clean_mol_seq.py --- quality control step and filtering of ambiguous nucleotides (courtesy of Christian Zmasek)

 seq_to_covariate.py --- computing the variant constellation, synonymous nucleotide mutations, non-synonymous nucleotide mutations, and
-	locations of ambiguous regions by protein
+	locations of ambiguous regions by protein, (Note, covariate is another term for covariant)

-variant_dynamics.py --- runs seq_to_covariate.py or is called from gisaid_metadata.py and collects all variant constellations, single
+variant_dynamics.py --- runs seq_to_covariant.py or is called from gisaid_metadata.py and collects all variant constellations, single
 	amino acid mutations, and counts by region and date and stores in JSON and pickled dataframes

 variant_analysis.py --- computes prevalence and growth rates by date and region for each variant constellation or single mutation and stores
 	as a panel dataframe

-gisaid_metadata.py --- process GISAID metadata file and aggregate region-date counts for covariate sequences, single mutations, or PANGO lineages
+gisaid_metadata.py --- process GISAID metadata file and aggregate region-date counts for covariant sequences, single mutations, or PANGO lineages

 variant_scoring.py --- score coviarates, single matations, or PANGO lineages based on the spatial-temporal epidemiological dynamics as well as
 	based on experimental evidence for functional impact

-variant_plots.py --- plot growth over time of covariates, single mutations, or PANGO lineages based on sptail-temporal epidemiological dynamics
+variant_plots.py --- plot growth over time of covariants, single mutations, or PANGO lineages based on sptail-temporal epidemiological dynamics

 NC_045512.2.fasta --- Wuhan-Hu-1 reference sequences necessary for alignments and computing variants